abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 1.2 Generate the test description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The function ``generate_test_description`` describes what to launch,
-similar to ``generate_launch_description``
+The function ``generate_test_description`` describes what to launch, similar to ``generate_launch_description``
-in a classic ROS 2 Python launch file.
+in a ROS 2 Python launch file.
-In the example below, we launch the turtlesim node
-and half a second later our tests.
+In the example below, we launch the turtlesim node and half a second later our tests.

 In more complex integration test setups, you will probably want
 to launch a system of several nodes, together with additional nodes
-that performing mocking or must otherwise interact with the nodes under test.
+that perform mocking or must otherwise interact with the nodes under test.
 Including existing (XML) launch files - to avoid launch file duplication -
 is supported.